The worst approximable rational numbers: The geometric point of view

 Now let $y$ be a right or left companion of $x$, i.e., $y=\gamma^{+}_{k}(x)$ or $y=\gamma^{-}_{k}(x)$ for some $k\geq 2$.
 Then the vertical geodesic $g_{y}$ projects to a non-simple geodesic $\pi(g_{y})$ in the cylinder $\pi(R_{x})$ or $\pi(L_{x})$, respectively, with $k-1$ self-intersections.

 Formulating the converse statement is slightly more involved.
-To understand why, note first of all that the isometry $z\mapsto z+6$ of $H^{2}$ is a deck transformation of $M$, so the companions of $x$ correspond to the same vertical geodesics in $M$ as the companions of $x+6n$ for any $n\in\Z$.
-Secondly, the isometry $z\mapsto z+3$ of~$H^{2}$ projects to the hyperelliptic involution of $M$, which reverses the orientations of $\pi(g_{x})$ and $\eta$.
-As a consequence, the cylinder $\pi(R_{x})$ contains not only the projected vertical geodesics for the right companions $\gamma^{+}_{k}(x)$, but also those for $\gamma^{-}_{k}(x-3)$, the left companions of $x-3$ (compare Remark~\ref{rem:companions_symmetries}).
+To understand why, note first that the isometry $z\mapsto z+6$ of $H^{2}$ is a deck transformation of~$M$ (see Figure~\ref{fig:farey_triangulation}).
+Hence the companions of $x$ correspond to the same vertical geodesics in $M$ as the companions of $x+6n$ for any $n\in\Z$.
+Similarly, the isometry $z\mapsto z+3$ of~$H^{2}$ projects to the hyperelliptic involution of $M$, which reverses the orientations of $\pi(g_{x})$ and $\eta$.
+As a consequence, the cylinder $\pi(R_{x})$ contains not only the projected vertical geodesics for the right companions $\gamma^{+}_{k}(x)$, but also those for $\gamma^{-}_{k}(x+3)$, the left companions of $x+3$ (see Figure~\ref{fig:companions_geometric} and compare Remark~\ref{rem:companions_symmetries}).

 Altogether, the following lemma characterizes the right and left companions of a Markov fraction geometrically:

 \begin{lemma}[Geometric characterization of companions] Let $x$ be a Markov fraction, so that $\pi(g_{x})$ is a simple geodesic in the modular torus $M$ with both ends in the cusp.
 Let $\eta$ be the unique simple closed geodesic in $M$ that does not intersect $\pi(g_{x})$.
 Then for a number $y\in\R$ and the vertical geodesic $g_{y}$, the statements (i$^+$) and (ii$^+$) are equivalent, and the statements (i$^-$) and (ii$^-$) are equivalent: